 Restricted Licenses in Maryland

-Though no one wants to have to endure the frustration of working around restrictions on when and where they can drive, the fact is that for people who have been convicted of DUI, having a restricted license can be a huge help.
+Though no one wants to have to endure the frustration of working around restrictions on when and where they can drive, the fact is that for people who have been convicted of DUI, having a restricted license in Maryland can be a huge help.
 For those whose only alternative is no driver’s license at all, a restricted license can be a great benefit that allows them to continue managing their daily responsibilities.
 Another way for drivers to have their driving privileges reinstated is to have an ignition interlock device installed in their vehicle.
 This can allow them to continue driving in their day-to-day life, albeit on a monitored basis.

-What is a restricted driver’s license in Maryland?
+What is a restricted driver’s license?

 In Maryland, a restricted license is precisely what it sounds like: a driver’s license that comes with certain stipulations as to when and how it can be used.
 Restricted licenses are issued to those drivers whose normal licenses have been suspended or revoked due to legal trouble, usually because they have been convicted of driving under the influence (DUI).
 These licenses allow drivers to use their vehicles in order to get to and from work, school, childcare centers, or religious locales.
 Drivers who have been found guilty of DUI can request a restricted license in order to reduce the negative impact that the DUI would have on their driving privileges.